rubysash/EncryptedJournal/README.md

 # EncryptedJournal
-A CBT based digital journal that encrypts your entries.
+A CBT based digital journal that encrypts your entries as you are guided through cognitive distortion exercise and mindfulness.